Charles D. Fraser, Jr., MD

 About Charles D. Fraser, Jr.

-As Chief of the Division of Congenital Heart Surgery at Baylor and Co-Director of the Texas Children's Heart Center, Dr. Fraser and team work to refine the surgical treatment of small babies, children and adults with congenital cardiac disease.
+As senior surgeon in the Texas Children's Heart Center, Dr. Fraser and team work to refine the surgical treatment of small babies, children and adults with congenital cardiac disease.
 Dr. Fraser's focus is on the surgical care of these patients with particular emphasis on complex neonatal repairs and difficult reoperative cardiac surgery, valve repair, and adults with congenital heart disease.
 Dr. Fraser has developed dedicated pediatric heart and lung transplant and mechanical circulatory support teams to offer every available therapy in the care of critically ill children.

-In addition to being Division Chief of Congenital Heart Surgery, Dr. Fraser is Surgeon-in-Chief at Texas Children's Hospital where he oversees the entirety of the surgical enterprise including over 100 full time surgeons.
-Dr. Fraser's focus is to develop focused programs to offer children in need of surgery the very best opportunity for a quality outcome, to promote cutting-edge research, and to educate tomorrow's leaders in children's subspecialty surgery.
+In addition to his role in Congenital Heart Surgery, Dr. Fraser served as Surgeon-in-Chief from 2001-2018 where he oversaw the entirety of the surgical enterprise including over 100 full time surgeons.
+Dr. Fraser developed focused programs to offer children in need of surgery the very best opportunity for a quality outcome, to promote cutting-edge research, and to educate tomorrow's leaders in children's subspecialty surgery.
 The surgical service with the TCH enterprise includes 31 operating rooms.
-In 2015 surgical services at Texas Children's Hospital performed almost 30,000 operations.
+In 2017 surgical services at Texas Children's Hospital performed almost 30,000 operations.

 In collaboration with Rice University's Department of Bioengineering, Dr. Fraser continues to focus attention on bioengineering solutions to congenital heart defects.
 Dr. Fraser is also actively engaged in the study of neurologic outcomes following pediatric cardiac surgery.